Travel document for Dutch citizens living abroad

-Do you have the Dutch nationality?
-And have you been deregistered from the Basic Registration of Persons (BRP) because you live abroad?
-Then you can apply to us for a passport and/or an identity card.
-You can make an appointment.
+Do you have Dutch nationality?
+And are you deregistered from the Basisregistratie Personen (BRP) because you live abroad?
+If so, you can apply for a passport and/or an ID card with us.
+You can make an appointment for this.

 Note!

-It is not possible to have the requested document delivered to you!
-The document can only be picked up in person at our location.
+It is not possible to have the requested document delivered to you.
+The document can only be collected in person at our location.

 Good to know